For Our Clients Since 1935

 Explosions kill, main and scar every day.
 An explosion reaps devastation.
-Nearby victims may suffer serious, catastrophic injuries, including burn injuries.
+Nearby victims may suffer serious, catastrophic injuries, including burn injuries and crushing injuries.
 Explosions can happen on the jobsite, at home, in your car, or anywhere.
 Construction site and factory workers face more of a risk of suffering explosion injuries because they are often required to use hazardous, flammable materials.

 Both natural gas and propane gas are odorless, so gas companies are required to add an odorant (usually butyl mercaptan) to gas as a “warning”.
 The smell is described often as that of “rotting cabbage” or “rotten eggs” or “skunk”.
 When a gas leak occurs, however, this smell does not always provide an adequate warning.
 Some noses are insensitive to smell, as when people have a cold, and the smell won’t generally wake a sleeping person.
 Some people don’t understand that the smell is a warning.
 Also, sometimes the manufacturer of the gas failed to add sufficient odorant, or the odorant was not properly mixed with the gas, or the gas was allowed to sit in the tank too long, causing the odorant to descend to the bottom of the tank.